-- Action-In an HVAC system, the movement of a controller output signal in response to an input signal change.
-See Direct Acting and Reverse Acting. - Active Diffuser-An air supply outlet with a local fan to deliver air from the plenum through the diffuser into the conditioned space. - Active System-A traditional HVAC system that uses mechanical means to artificially condition (cool, heat, ventilate) the air supply in a building and that draws power for these processes from electricity or gas. - Actuator-A component or assembly of components that moves a device in a linear, rotary, or differential motion.
+Action-In an HVAC system, the movement of a controller output signal in response to an input signal change.
+See Direct Acting and Reverse Acting.

+Active Diffuser-An air supply outlet with a local fan to deliver air from the plenum through the diffuser into the conditioned space.

+Active System-A traditional HVAC system that uses mechanical means to artificially condition (cool, heat, ventilate) the air supply in a building and that draws power for these processes from electricity or gas.

+Actuator-A component or assembly of components that moves a device in a linear, or rotary motion.
 Actuators (responding to digital, electrical, or pneumatic controller signals) may open and close valves and change the position of control air dampers.

 Actuator, Linear-An electric or pneumatic device that sets a valve, damper, or linkage in a straight line motion.

-Actuator, Rotary-An electric or pneumatic device that sets a valve, damper, or linkage in a circular or angular motion.